bruno-albino/Pong-Game/README.md

 # Stack

-Project built with Javascript (NodeJS on the backend, ReactJS framework on the frontend and React-Native to mobile version.
+Developed with the programming language Lua.

 # Motivation